 Understanding Value-Based Compensation Models

 The key is to keep compensation incentives proportionate to revenue streams.
-Most organizations, due to reimbursement structure, still rely on volume as the most important factor.
-Therefore, non-productivity incentives range from 10-20% of projected total cash compensation (“TCC”) in primary care and 5-10% for specialists.
+Due to reimbursement structure, most organizations still rely on volume as an essential factor.
+Therefore, value-based non-productivity incentives range from 10-20% of projected total cash compensation (TCC) in primary care and 5-10% for specialists.

-Consider a top-down approach to pay for non-productivity incentives that encompasses an allocation of value of the compensation per wRVU market rates.
-Under this approach, the compensation per wRVU market rate is allocated to different incentive categories weighted in proportion to revenue streams.
-The figure below provides an example.
+Consider a top-down approach to pay for non-productivity incentives that encompass an allocation of the value of the compensation per wRVU market rates.
+The compensation per wRVU market rate is allocated to different incentive categories weighted in proportion to revenue streams using this approach.

-There are many factors to consider when selecting quality metrics, but best practice aligns measures that drive desired physician performance improvement to those that influence reimbursement.
-Maintain a coordinated strategy for quality metric selection to ensure payer requirements overlap and focus on a low number of measures, to begin with, so as not to grow an unmanageable list to track.
-The list should be short, especially at first, so that physicians can channel energy into specific initiatives.
-Be cognizant that diminishing returns may result from having too many measures.
+There are many factors to consider when selecting value-based metrics.
+Best practice aligns measures that drive desired physician performance improvement to those that influence reimbursement.
+Maintain a coordinated strategy for value-based metric selection to ensure payer requirements overlap and focus on a low number of measures.
+The list should be short, especially at first, so that physicians can channel energy into specific initiatives, and the list is not unmanageable to track.
+Be mindful that diminishing returns may result from having too many measures.

-Value-based performance incentives are most often tied to quality measures that are chosen by a collaboratively derived physician committee.
-Other forms of non-productivity incentives may come from patient satisfaction, adherence to group processes, or ad hoc objectives the organization wants to influence.
+Value-based performance incentives are most often tied to quality measures that a collaboratively derived physician committee chooses.
+Other forms of non-productivity incentives may come from panel size, patient satisfaction, adherence to group processes, or ad hoc objectives the organization wants to influence.
 No matter the metric, establish an objective scoring mechanism and implement a tiered system to award partial and full credit.